mehmandarov/mehmandarov.github.io/_posts/2019-11-27-apache-beam-pipeline-graph.markdown

 ## TL;DR: Getting Graph Representation

-If you just want to see a few lines of that let you generate the [DOT][7] representation of the graph, here it is:
+If you just want to see a few lines that let you generate the [DOT][7] representation of the graph, here it is:

 {% highlight java %}
 import org.apache.beam.runners.core.construction.renderer.PipelineDotRenderer;